Jmiguel14/meet-goal-project/README.md

   ### To do
   ### All users:
-  ### Players:
- ### Clubs:
   - Create an account
+  - Create an account with Google or Facebook: **Pending**
   - Login with the account previusly created
+  - Reset password
   - Register profile information
+  - Update profile information
+  - Search players
+  - View profile players
+  - View notifications: **Pending**
+  - Send messages: **Pending**
+  ### Players:
+  - Search calls
+  - View calls
+  - Apply for calls
+  - Search clubs
+  - View profile clubs
+  ### Clubs:
   - Create calls
+  - Update calls created
+  - Select players of a call

 ## 📆 Status
 This app is still being developed, but its develop will have finished by the end of August.